Thermodynamic Formalism for Quantum Channels: Entropy, Pressure, Gibbs channels and generic properties: Introduction

 The introduction of this variable $L$ allows us to consider questions of a generic nature in this type of problem.

-We do not address on the present paper several nice and precise estimates of convergence which are described on \cite{benoist2017invariant}.

-We point out that here we explore the point of view that the (discrete time dynamical) classical Kolmogorov-Shannon entropy of an invariant probability is in some way attached to an {\it a priori} probability (even if this is not transparent on the classical definition).
-This point of view becomes more clear when someone tries to analyze the generalized $XY$ model where each point has an uncountable number of preimages (see \cite{LMMS} for discussion).
-In the dynamical setting of \cite{LMMS} in order to define entropy it is necessary first to introduce the transfer (Ruelle) operator (which we claim that - in some sense - is a more fundamental concept than entropy) which requires an {\it a priori} probability (not a measure).
+We point out that here we explore the point of view that the (discrete-time dynamical) classical Kolmogorov-Shannon entropy of an invariant probability is in some way attached to an \textit{a priori} probability (even if this is not transparent on the classical definition).
+This point of view becomes more clear when someone tries to analyze the generalized $XY$ model (the symbolic space $M^\mathbb{N}$ where the alphabet $M$ is a compact metric space) which is a case with the property that each point has an uncountable number of preimages (see $\cite{LMMS}$ and $\cite{BCL}$ for discussion).
+In the dynamical setting of $\cite{LMMS}$ to define entropy it is necessary first to introduce the transfer (Ruelle) operator (which we claim - in some sense - is a more fundamental concept than entropy) which requires an \textit{a priori} probability (not a general measure).
+Our results correspond to the case where the alphabet (that in some sense corresponds to the support of the {\it a priori} probability $\mu$) can be uncountable.

-The point of view of defining entropy via limit of dynamical partitions is not suitable for the $X\,Y$ model.
+The point of view of defining entropy via the limit of dynamical partitions is not suitable for the generalized $X\,Y$ model.
 We are just saying that in any case the concept of entropy can be recovered via the Ruelle operator.

-We point out, as a curiosity, that for the computation of the classical Kolmogorov-Shannon entropy of a shift invariant probability on $\{1,2...,d\}^\mathbb{N}$ one should take as the {\it a priori} measure (not a probability) the counting measure on $\{1,2...,d\}$ (see discussion in \cite{LMMS}).
-In the case we take as {\it a priori probability} $\mu$ the uniform normalized probability on $\{1,2...,d\}$ the entropy will be negative (it will be Kolmogorov-Shannon entropy - $\log d$).
-In this case the independent $1/d$ probability on $\{1,2...,d\}^\mathbb{N}$ will have maximal entropy equal $0$.
+We point out, as a curiosity, that for the computation of the classical Kolmogorov-Shannon entropy of a shift invariant probability on ${\{1,2,\ldots,d\}}^\mathbb{N}$ one should take as the \textit{a priori} measure (not a probability) the counting measure on $\{1,2,\ldots,d\}$ (see discussion in $\cite{LMMS}$).
+In the case, we take as \textit{a priori probability} $\mu$ the uniform normalized probability on $\{1,2,\ldots,d\}$ the entropy will be negative (it will be Kolmogorov-Shannon entropy - $\log d$).
+In this case the independent $1/d$ probability on ${\{1,2,\ldots,d\}}^{\mathbb{N}}$ will have maximal entropy equal $0$.

-The setting here is different, of course, but our inspiration comes from the above point of view.
-Here the $\mu$ will play the role of the {\it a priori} probability and the different (normalized) $L$ (which play the role of the different invariant probabilities) will provide a large class of possible chanells where entropy can be computed.